Translations of this page

 Introduction to GNU Backgammon

-GNU Backgammon is a world class opponent and rates at around 2000 on FIBS, the First Internet Backgammon Server – at its best, it is in the top 5 of over 6000 rated players there).
-GNU Backgammon can be played on numerous other on-line backgammon servers.
+GNU Backgammon is a world class opponent and rates at over 2000 on FIBS, the First Internet Backgammon Server.

 The following features can be found in the current release of GNU Backgammon.